nevermourning/nevermourning/README.md

 I enjoy creating websites that feel personal, building Discord bots with personality, and turning random ideas into finished projects.

-My favorite part of programming is making things feel **alive**—whether that's through smooth interfaces, cute interactions, or little details that make people smile.
+My favourite part of programming is making things feel **fun**

-Outside of coding, you'll usually find me writing, reading, or hyperfixating on whatever creative project has stolen my attention this week.
+Outside of coding, you'll usually find me writing, reading, or hyper fixating on whatever creative project has stolen my attention this week.

 ---